imBOWSER/HTTP-SERVER/README.md

-#Info This HTTP Template Was Created By Gucktube https://github.com/GuckTubeYT/HTTPServer
+This HTTP Template Was Created By Gucktube https://github.com/GuckTubeYT/HTTPServer

-#Info This Was Renewed By Bowser#8740 , Credit Gucktube
+This Was Renewed By Bowser#8740 , Credit Gucktube

 # How to use
 ## PC